 As morbid as this may sound, it’s common for people to forget to plan for complications with their beneficiaries.
 For example, if one of your two beneficiaries has died, who gets the money?
 Is it their next of kin or the other stated beneficiary?
 These are things that need to be clearly defined.
 On a lighter note, another complication often forgotten is age.
 If you name a minor as your beneficiary, it’s important to clearly define your intentions and who should be in charge of the minor’s assets until they come of legal age.

 These are well-known myths that are harmful to the estate planning process and often lead to otherwise avoidable mistakes.
 We understand that imagining your demise and planning the division of your assets is not going to be your new favorite Saturday activity, but it is important.
 At Self Legal Group, PLLC, we have the knowledge and experience to help you make this process as easy, detailed, and hassle-free as possible.
 Our legal team has specialized in family law, including estate planning, and has been serving families in Oklahoma City since 1994.
-Contact us today for a free phone consultation.
+Contact us today for a phone consultation.